 - 6:45 Reveille and clean quarters

 - 7:50 IN FORMATION AT DINING HALL

 - 7:55 FLAG RAISING

-- 8:00 BREAKFAST
+- 8:00 BREAKFAST (Note: Final Inspection will occur during and immediately after breakfast)

-- 8:30 9:15 Clean quarters and prepare for FINAL INSPECTION and departure.
+- 8:30 9:15 Prepare for departure.
 All luggage and belongings must be removed from the interior of all cottages and deposited on any cottage's covered porch, the Assembly Hall porch or the interior of the West Virginia building.

 - 9:30 FINAL ASSEMBLY (Parents and guardians are encouraged to attend) in Exhibition Hall; Presentation of awards, honors and closing comments

 - 11:00 ADJOURNMENT